 It is increasingly popular, especially in the United States, for flavorings to be added to lattes to suit the taste of the drinker.
 Both sweetened and sugar-free syrups are common additions.

 Traditionally, coffee-based beverages, including lattes, are often considered a morning beverage.
 People around the world often choose lattes to kickstart their morning shortly after waking up or after having breakfast.
 A hot latte can provide a warming boost of energy to get your day going.

 However, a latte may also be enjoyed as a nice afternoon treat.
-After a busy day of work, errands, chores, or schoolwork, many coffee-drinkers like to enjoy a latte as something to look forward to in the later part of the day and to give some additional energy to complete the rest of the day’s deeds.
+After a busy day of work, errands, chores, or schoolwork, many coffee-drinkers including myself, like to enjoy a latte as something to look forward to in the later part of the day and to give some additional energy to complete the rest of the day’s deeds.